By Riley Chen 1 min read

 Endgame and All-In Scenarios

-In tournament play or deep-stacked cash games, understanding the probability of hitting your outs by the river can help decide whether to commit all your chips.
+In tournament play or deep-stacked Cash Games, understanding the probability of hitting your outs by the river can help decide whether to commit all your chips.
 For example, if you have a gutshot straight draw with 4 outs, your odds of hitting the straight by the river are about 16-17%, making this a risky play unless the payout justifies it.

 Strategy and Tips for Effective Probability Use